 DISCLAIMER: NAMI Texas does not provide any supportive housing services, case management or assistance with applying to housing programs.
-If you are in need of these services we can refer you to services in your community that may be able to assist you.
+If you are in need we can refer you to services in your community that may be able to assist you.

 For someone with a mental health condition, the basic necessity of a stable home can be hard to come by.
-The lack of safe and affordable housing is one of the most powerful barriers to recovery.
+The lack of safe and affordable housing is one of the most powerful barriers to recovery in Texas as the need far exceeds the available resources.
 When this basic need isn’t met, people cycle in and out of homelessness, jails, shelters and hospitals.
 Having a safe, appropriate place to live can provide stability to allow you to achieve your goals.
+You or your family member may run into housing issues after being discharged from an inpatient care unit or jail and find that there is no home to return to.
+Many people with serious mental illness live on Supplemental Security Income (SSI),which averages just 18% of the median income and can make finding an affordable housing situation near impossible.

 General Resources & Links